mondoohq/docs/releases/2025-11-mondoo-release-highlights.md

 - `k8s.pod` resource includes a new `containerStatuses` field using the new `k8s.containerStatus` resource
 - `docker.image` resource includes a new `repoDigests` field
-- `kernel` resource support for openBSD, NetBSD, and Dragonfly BSD assets
+- `kernel` resource support for openBSD, NetBSD, and DragonFly BSD assets
 - New `network.route` resource for macOS, Linux, and Windows assets
 - New `microsoft.policies.crossTenantAccessPolicies` resource
 - New `microsoft.tenant.branding` resource